Duchcov

 Duchcov (/cs/; Dux) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 8,700 inhabitants.
-Duchcov is known for the Duchcov Castle.
+The town is located on the stream Loučeňský potok in the Most Basin.

+The most important monument is the Duchcov Castle, which is protected as a national cultural monument.
 The historic town centre with the castle complex is well preserved and is protected as an urban monument zone.

+Etymology

+The initial name of the settlement was Hrabišín (in Old Czech written as Grabišin).
+The name was derived from the surname Hrabiša (Grabiša), meaning "Hrabiša's (court)".
+After a new town was founded on the site of the village in the first half of the 13th century, it received the new name Duchcov (German: Dux).
+However, the origin of the name is unclear.
+It was probably created artificially.
+In the oldest documents, the name is written as Tokczau and Tokczaw.

 Geography

 Duchcov is located about 6 km southwest of Teplice and 20 km southwest of Ústí nad Labem.
 It lies in the Most Basin.
 The stream Loučeňský potok flows through the town.
 The town is surrounded by several fishponds and artificial lakes.